 7. Pass by the Iron and Wood Towers

 The building is an eye-catching Gothic-style tower.
-It wouldn’t surprise me if bats flew out of the top turrets.
-If you’re planning a walk through the old town, it’s worth including it on your list of what to do in Mainz.
+It wouldn’t surprise me if bats flew out of the top turrets!
+If you’re planning a walk through the old town, it’s worth including a stop by on your list of what to do in Mainz.

 In this city, there are only three of these ancient towers left.
-Initially, Mainz had thirty-four of these towers and fortifications when they were first built.
-They were initially built as part of the old city walls in the early 15th century.
+Initially, Mainz had 34 of these towers and fortifications when they were first built as part of the old city walls in the early 15th century.

 8. Go to Farmer’s Market and Market Breakfast

 Each Tuesday, Friday, and Saturday, a farmer’s market on Liebfrauen Platz sells local and regional produce.
-It also sells seasonal vegetables such as fresh fruit, dairy products, spices, or meat.
+It also sells seasonal vegetables such as fresh fruit, dairy products, spices, and meat.

 And most likely, you’ll find everything you need for a tasty home-cooked meal.
 From April to November, local vintners provide a market breakfast on Saturdays where you can try new wine flavors while also enjoying sausages, bread, and other delicacies.